Mary Anne offers private 1-1 music therapy sessions and group sessions in the community.

 She offers harp performances and music therapy groups in the community, in care homes, hospitals and hospices, and performs regularly for The Warm and Toasty Club.

-Please contact Mary Anne for any private music therapy referrals.
+Please contact Mary Anne for any music therapy referrals.